openhive-network/workerbee-doc/src/interfaces/api-reference.md

 #### onFeedPriceChange

+**🟢 Live Mode Only** - This filter requires real-time blockchain data and is not available in past data mode.

 This filter triggers when the Hive price feed changes by a specified percentage threshold.
 It monitors the official price feed data published by witnesses and detects significant price movements that exceed your defined percentage threshold.
 This is particularly useful for building trading bots, price alert systems, or applications that need to react to market volatility.
 The filter allows you to set a custom percentage threshold (e.g., 5 for 5% change) to control the sensitivity of price change detection.
-It's perfect for monitoring market conditions without constantly polling price data, and works with both live and past data modes.
+It's perfect for monitoring market conditions without constantly polling price data.
 The filter is essential for financial applications that need to respond to significant price movements on the Hive blockchain.

 ``` ts